MaastrichtU-BISS/lawnotation/README.md

 - Push the migrations to the remote database using `pnpm supabase db push` command ([reference](https://supabase.com/docs/reference/cli/supabase-db-push))

 **6. Start the nuxt server**
-- Preview using `pnpm preview`
-- Build using `pnpm build`.
-  - The application will be built to the `lawnotation-ui/.output` folder
+- The application can be built using `pnpm build`.
-  - The application can be ran using `node .output/server/index.mjs`
+- The application can be ran either using `pnpm preview` or `node .output/server/index.mjs`

 ## Development
 The setup for developing is equivalent to that of self-hosting.
 The main difference is that Supabase is ran locally instead of remote, and that Nuxt's development server is started instead of its production server.
 To do this: